yangsuli/oscourseprojects/p5/THANH-README.txt

 the server binding to the same port...

 Note that it is currently not automated and not completed yet.
-(look for automated version and some new test cases in the future).

 If you have any question regarding this test, please send email to 537-help@cs.wisc.edu or thanhdo@cs.wisc.edu